Table of Contents

-If your budget is tight, you may find yourself juggling when you pay bills, skipping savings plans, and living paycheck to paycheck.
-However, while it may seem as if that’s just the way it has to be, there are likely some ways to budget and save better during these times in your life.
+If your budget is tight, you may find yourself juggling bill payments, skimping on savings, and living paycheck to paycheck.
+But while it may seem as if that’s just the way it has to be, there are likely some ways to budget and save better during these times in your life.

 Maybe you are a recent college grad with educational loans to pay back and you’re looking for a job.
 Or perhaps you are navigating some major medical or dental bills in addition to your usual living expenses.
 Or you might simply bring in a lower income or live in an area with a sky-high cost of living.